11 Important Principles Of Electrical Safety

 • Insulated gloves: Insulated gloves, made from materials like rubber, provide protection against electrical shock by creating a barrier between the worker and live conductors.
 These gloves should be rated for the specific voltage level being worked on and should be inspected regularly for signs of wear or damage.

 • Safety glasses or goggles: Eye protection is essential when working with electricity, as it helps prevent injuries from flying debris, sparks, or intense light produced during electrical work.
-Safety glasses or goggles should be worn at all times when working on or near electrical equipment.
+Safety glasses or goggles should always be worn when working on or near electrical equipment.

 • Face shields: Face shields protect the face from burns and other injuries caused by electrical arcs, explosions, or flash hazards.
 They should be used in conjunction with safety glasses or goggles for complete eye and face protection.